layinka/agent-x/README.md

 ## Agent X API
 Yield optimization assistant on Sonic.

-Maximize returns on your investment.
+AI agent that can work round-the-clock to maximize returns on investments based on users' pre-defined preferences.

 ## DEFI yield Challenges that we are addressing;
 ### Evaluation complexity